|

 The POLYVIEW server can process three types of input data:

-PDB format or the four-letter PDB code
+PDB format or a four-letter PDB code

 Protein Data Bank.